f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst

 4. Select “datastore” having sufficient storage to run VM

 .. image:: ../workload/assets/assets-vmware/26.png
 5. Choose desired configuration (CPU, Memory, Disk space) for your VM.
-In network adapter, two adapters are required, one connected to the Internet (VM Network) and another created locally (internal_network_pg) to connect CE VM and Client VM (ubuntu).
-Select the “Ubuntu (or any linux image) ISO” in Datastore through which you want the Client VM to boot-up.
+In network adapter, two adapters are required, one connected to the Internet (VM Network) and another created locally (internal_network_pg) to connect CE VM and Ubuntu VM.
+Select the “Ubuntu (or any linux image) ISO” in Datastore through which you want the VM to boot-up.

 .. image:: ../workload/assets/assets-vmware/27.png
 6. Review and click **Finish**